EXCLUSIVE-Unilever, Henkel and buyout funds eye bids for Coty's $7 bln beauty brands –sources

 Confidential information packages are expected to be dispatched in December with a view to receiving non-binding offers early next year, the sources said.

-Bankers advising the prospective bidders estimate the portfolio could fetch 10 to 12 times its core earnings of roughly $600 million, giving it a valuation of $6 to $7 billion, the sources said.
+Bankers advising the prospective bidders estimate the portfolio could fetch 10 to 12 times its core earnings of roughly $600 million, giving it a valuation of $6 to $7 billion.

+Coty's shares surged 1.3% after Reuters first reported on the bidders on Nov.
+21. Unilever's shares were up 0.6% on Friday morning trading while Henkel's shares were down 0.3%.

 Coty's professional beauty unit, which primarily sells hair and nail care products to salons, accounts for about 21% of its total revenue, with annual sales of about $1.81 billion.

-The unit, however, has seen falling sales in the last four quarters, prompting Coty's decision to reduce its exposure to the professional segment.
+Henkel has been hoovering up niche brands, including DevaCurl, a premium product for curly hair, to prop up sales of its beauty business.

+Coty said in October it was also exploring options for its Brazilian unit which operates as an independent business with a distinct portfolio of personal care and beauty products.

-Coty also owns other cosmetic brands such as Rimmel and Max Factor as well as skin care firms Lancaster and Philosophy but has struggled for years to integrate such a wide range of products.
+The company, whose debt load stood at $7.7 billion at the end of June, owns other cosmetic brands such as Rimmel and Max Factor as well as skin care firms Lancaster and Philosophy.
+But it has struggled for years to integrate such a wide range of products.

 Its 2016 purchase of a slice of Procter & Gamble's PG.N beauty business, which included Covergirl and Max Factor, forced it to take billions of dollars in write-downs and outline a four-year restructuring plan.